 That’s why books hate when a big favorite wins, because they lose big.
 WTA and ATP betting odds certainly aren’t determined on the gut feel of a sports predicting genius.

 Sports statisticians, analysts and mathematicians are heavily involved in the odds you see on a sportsbook’s site and app.
-The X’s and O’s of sports odds involve an examination of the wider betting market, statistics and data.
+This may get you wondering where do sports odds come from, and the X’s and O’s of sports odds involve an examination of the wider betting market, statistics and data.

 In the case of tennis moneyline and spread bets, odds makers will look at previous matchups, form, injuries, weather forecasts, even a player’s strengths and weaknesses to determine the odds.
 It isn’t that simple of course, algorithms and other nerdy stuff go into it, but this gives you an idea.